Home » Engineering » environmental engineering » What is Ecology and Ecosystem? Understand the difference between them

 Sustainable Ecosystem

-The developing countries face today the critical situation on economic and environmental fronts.
-For economic growth they have to give priority to agricultural and industrial bases but at the cost of environment.
-The resource base, once depleted, sets in a chain of environmental degradation which finally weakens the economy.
+Currently, developing countries face a critical situation on both economic and environmental fronts.
+On one hand, they must prioritize agricultural and industrial development to achieve economic growth.
+On the other hand, they often do so at the expense of the environment.
+Consequently, once they deplete their resource base, it triggers a chain of environmental degradation.
+Ultimately, this degradation significantly weakens the economy.

 The important components of sustainable development/ecosystem are: